QTS Application

 What evidence will be assessed at the interview?
 Will the interview be online or face-to-face?

 You will also be required to have 6 lesson observations conducted by your in-school mentor and three observations by expert/ experienced colleagues.
 At the end of this period, your PT will conduct an online or face-to-face visit, which includes a joint lesson observation with your online mentor, a professional discussion with you, your mentor and school leaders around the 8 Teachers’ Standards and Part 2 of the Standards.
-If everything is in order, the PT completes a report and recommends you for final assessment.
+If everything is in order, the PT will complete a report and recommend you for final assessment.
 At this point, an assessor will contact you to complete your final assessment.
 STANDARDS DOCUMENT

 At the end of this visit, the assessor will recommend QTS if they are satisfied you meet the standards.
-The report is then passed to the monthly moderation board, and QTS is awarded within a month of the assessment visit.
+The report is passed to the monthly moderation board, and QTS is awarded within a month of the assessment visit.

 What are the in-school mentors responsible for?